Latex Mattress Reviews 2023: Non-Toxic Alternative To Petroleum Based Foam Mattresses?

 Though we generally recommend a pure latex mattress that is made without coils or other types of foam, there are a few excellent latex and coil combinations, including The Nolah 11″ Latex Hybrid Mattress.
 Because of the popularity for hybrid mattresses that offer better support and longer lifespan, mattresses using natural components adds to their features and benefits.

-On a hybrid version of a latex bed, the supportive base layer is typically a piece of stiffer polyurethane foam, which doesn’t offer the top to bottom elasticity and buoyancy that a pure latex mattress offers, but they are typically less expensive.
-If you want the total experience, and you want to get the uplifting and levitating effects that latex can offer, it’s worth paying for a 100% natural, or pure, latex bed.
+In the hybrid version of a latex bed, the supportive base layer is typically a piece of stiffer polyurethane foam, which doesn’t offer the top to bottom elasticity and buoyancy that a pure latex mattress offers, but they are typically less expensive.

-Our latex mattress reviews focus on options that coach you to buy a mattress that contains as much botanically derived latex as possible.
-If you can opt for an all latex mattress, you’ll reap the benefits for decades to come, including the anti-microbial, anti-dust mite, and anti-fungal qualities that only botanical latex can offer.
+My best latex mattress recommendations include some hybrid versions, but- if you opt for a 100% latex mattress, you’ll get more benefits overall, including the anti-microbial, anti-dust mite, and anti-fungal qualities that only botanical latex can offer.

 Very importantly, I recommend a company that laminates or glues their layers together using a non-toxic adhesive.
-Many companies employ a scam which is quite deceptive, when selling their latex beds – they sell an unglued mattress which contains several layers that stack one on top of the other, so you can “switch out the layers” to get different feels and combinations.
-Cheaper to make, cheaper to sell.
+Many companies reduce manufacturing costs by selling a latex mattress with unglued layers, which contains several layers that stack one on top of the other, the benefit being that you can swap out the positions of each layer to customize the feel of the mattress.
+You’ll have less issues with “content migration” down the road, though, if you opt for the glued layer option.

 It all sounds good until you get this bag full of layers of latex delivered, stack them inside the accompanying bag, and sleep on it for a few nights.
 You’ll find yourself unzipping the cover, and constantly restacking and realigning the layers because of shifting during the night.